 Learn More With An MFE Insurance Agent

 Reach out to the experienced professionals at MFE Insurance to learn more about how cannabis insurance can benefit your marijuana delivery service.
-MFE is an independent insurance agency with locations in Detroit, Los Angeles and New York.
+MFE is an independent insurance agency with locations in Los Angeles, CA and Birmingham, MI.
 They quote and place insurance via multiple carriers to help ensure customers receive the most competitive prices possible.

 As it relates to marijuana businesses, MFE is dedicated to serving both small dispensaries and full-service grow operations.
 They provide cannabis insurance policies that include general liability insurance (which protects against claims of property damage and bodily injury involving third parties), commercial automobile insurance (for all vehicles hired, owned or borrowed for routine business affairs), umbrella insurance, equipment breakdown insurance, loss of income insurance and Employment Practices Liability Insurance (EPLI), among other types of insurance.
 They work hard to deliver proof of insurance efficiently.
 Call MFE today at 213-266-7990 or contact them online for more information on how to start a marijuana delivery service in Michigan or to receive a quote.